Lloyd's of London: Reconstruction and Renewal

+2019–present: Modernisation and alternative capital

+In 2019, Lloyd's launched the Future at Lloyd's programme, a series of initiatives intended to modernise the market and attract new underwriting businesses and sources of capital.
+One initiative was the "syndicate in a box" (SIAB), a simplified model for establishing smaller syndicates.
+SIABs were permitted to begin with less than £100 million of gross written premium, subject to restrictions on catastrophe exposures, business mix and operating expenses.
+Lloyd's received around 80 applications during the first year of the initiative, although the subsequent development of the model was mixed, with some SIABs developing into larger syndicates while the number of new entrants later declined.

+A major element of the programme was Blueprint Two, a market-wide digital transformation project intended to replace legacy systems used for insurance placement, accounting and claims.
+The programme suffered repeated delays and attracted criticism from market participants over its cost and implementation.
+In 2026, Lloyd's announced that it would transition away from Blueprint Two, stating that technology used by individual market participants had advanced substantially since the programme was conceived and that Lloyd's would instead focus on data standards, interoperability and coordination.
+The Times reported that the abandoned programme could result in write-offs of up to £300 million.

+Lloyd's also sought to broaden the sources of capital supporting its syndicates.
+In 2021 it established the London Bridge risk-transformation structure, allowing institutional and other third-party investors to provide capital to Lloyd's underwriting through insurance-linked securities structures.
+By 2024, around $1.9 billion of capital had been channelled through London Bridge, with investors including hedge funds, private equity firms and pension funds.
+The structure formed part of efforts to increase Lloyd's participation in the global insurance-linked securities market and compete with alternative insurance capital centres such as Bermuda.

 In 2020, following the George Floyd protests, Lloyd's issued a statement, apologising "for the role played by the Lloyd's market in the 18th and 19th century slave trade – an appalling and shameful period of English history, as well as our own".

 Structure

 Lloyd's is a market of members, not an insurance company.
 As the oldest continuously active insurance marketplace in the world, Lloyd's has retained some unusual structures and practices that differ from other insurance providers today.
 Originally created as a non-incorporated association of subscribing members, it was incorporated by the Lloyd's Act 1871 and is currently governed under the Lloyd's Acts of 1871 through to 1982.

 Lloyd's does not underwrite insurance business itself – its members do.
 The Society effectively acts as a market regulator, setting rules under which members operate and offering centralised administrative services to them.